 Music-wise J Hus’ Common Sense album is an absolute masterpiece and I’ve had it on repeat ever since he dropped it.
 I’m also really feeling Noname, Hardy Caprio, Chance the Rapper, 67, Kehlani, Young T & Bugsy and Ray BLK.
 Jhene Aiko’s new album, Trip, and Jamila Woods’ HEAVN are both beyond beautiful.

 Definitely!
 Living in Leeds has taught me the Northern scene is slyly poppin’.
 My bro Ogun is an up and coming Leeds poet who writes such powerful pieces on topics like black masculinity, love and race.
-You should check him out here.

 You do a lot of freestyling.
 How do you manage to produce such long and intricate raps in one take?